I - Anomaly

-David DeMinte is the individual I consult when buying or trading in antique monies.
+David DeMinte is the man I consult when buying or trading in antique monies.
 The hobby is one of my guilty pleasures.
-He deals mostly in coins, but keeps his eye open for paper money that occasionally comes his way.
-Specifically, dollar bills predating 1976 or silver certificates; bills printed with blue serial number ink, versus the standard green.
+He runs a small shop off McIntosh Road, DeMinte Coin Exchange, a stone’s throw from the mall, and conveniently on my way home.
+David deals primarily in coins but keeps his eye open for paper money that occasionally comes his way.
+Specifically, dollar bills predating 1976 or silver certificates; bills printed with blue serial number ink versus the standard green.

-A veteran of the Vietnam War, David is the typical grumpy old guy who tends to talk to himself, grumbling under his breath at how clueless his customers can sometimes be.
-He doesn’t hold back, which is probably why I like him.
-Due to a war injury he’s always too happy to talk about, he walks with a cane, often smashing it into the floor while emphasizing whatever point or argument he is making.
-He runs a small shop off McIntosh Road, a stones throw from the mall and conveniently on my way home.
+A veteran of the Vietnam War, David is the typical grumpy old guy who tends to talk to himself.
+He often grumbles under his breath at how clueless his customers can sometimes be.
+He doesn’t hold back.
+It’s probably why I like him.
+David walks with a cane due to a war injury that he’s always more than happy to talk about and often smashes it into the floor while emphasizing whatever point or argument he’s making.

 “What makes you say that?”

 “Ha!
 Are you serious, boy?
 Puttin’ to one side that time travel is impossible, what you have here is a state quarter.”
-He looked up at me over his bifocals, without moving his head.
+He looked up at me over his bifocals without moving his head.
 The explanation meant nothing to me.

-I stared at the FutureQuarter and sighed.
+I stared at FutureQuarter and sighed.
 So close, I thought with crushing disappointment.
 I felt like crawling into bed and staying there for the foreseeable future.
 So close.
 Damn!

 David returned with another coin.
 “This here is a real Maryland state quarter.
 Sure, they look identical, but they aren’t.”

-David continued without eye contact, “It is a fine piece of work, I’ll give it that.
+David continued without eye contact.
+“It is a fine piece of work; I’ll give it that.
 I don’t suppose you’d want to sell it to me?”

 Well, well, well.
 Your élan is showing, David.

 “No fucking way, man!
 Imagine the kind of controversy I could stir up by scanning this and posting it on the Internet.
-The conspiracy nuts would have a field day with this.”
+The conspiracy nuts would have a field day with this!”

 “Can I have it back now, David?
 Please?”